 Today the braided heart is being made in all kinds of colors, and we have a tradition in Denmark, where we sit and make them together with our children.
 Making your own Christmas ornaments with your children or your loved ones is a really good way to get into the Christmas spirit.

 The children feel a special kind of pride, when their braided heart hangs on the Christmas tree, after they spend a lot of time with a scissor and a bottle of glue, to make their own.

 It is believed that it was the children in the kindergartens from around 1910, who started spreading the knowledge of the braided Christmas hearts.
-These pleated hearts, where made in the same way as the ones H.C Andersen made, which was by using glossy paper with two different colors.
+These pleated hearts were made in the same way as the ones H.C Andersen made, which was by using glossy paper with two different colors.

 The pedagogues thought at the time, that if the children made a braided heart, it would help with their development, and the children would enhance their creative abilities, patience, and fine motor skills.

-When you make a braided Christmas heart, you can choose any two matching colors you want, and don’t worry they are not that difficult to make, as it might seem like.
+When you make a braided Christmas heart, you can choose any two matching colors you want, and don’t worry they are not as difficult to make, as they might seem.

 DIY make a braided Christmas heart